About norwegian innovation index

-- Experts are not the best judges of innovations.
-Customers are.
+- leaders and experts are not the final judges of innovations—customers are.